-Hypnotic Phenomena for Hypnotherapy
+Hypnotic Phenomena Suggestions

 Hypnotic Techniques Methods Trance Effects

 Your unconscious mind is influenced by only a few different types of experience in hypnosis.
 These are called Hypnotic Phenomena, or Trance Effects.
-If you make sure that every suggestion uses one of the basic hypnosis effects, then the client is more likely to act on that suggestion.
+If you make sure that every suggestion uses one of the basic hypnosis phenomena, then the client is more likely to act on that suggestion.

 There are unlimited ways to write hypnotic words and phrases but only a few basic Hypnotic Phenomena.
 The hypnotist needs to decide what belief needs to be altered, what behavior needs to be changed, and finally, which hypnosis phenomena to target to achieve the result.